 - previous experience school experience or be able to interact confidently with high student numbers

 - good rapport and working relationships with colleagues and students

 - effective communication skills for working with staff and students alike

 - must be proactive and engage with students in a confident, positive and professional manner

-Being part of Leigh Academies Trust: As part of Leigh Academies Trust, you will have the opportunity to collaborate with your peers and share best practice at Academy level and across the whole Trust.
-This is an important part of our vision as we know through experience that we perform better when we work together.
-You will also be expected to undertake regular self-development to continue your professional development and hopefully progress further within the organisation.
-As part of the 'cluster' structure, all of our academies are grouped together in key geographical area to enable them to be able to support each other and share resources.
+Being part of Leigh Academies Trust: Being part of a successful multi-academy trust allows the academy to share best practice and collaborate with colleagues from a number of other school in the local area.
+As part of the 'cluster' structure all of our academies are grouped together in key geographical area to enable them to be able to support each other and share resources.
 It also offers staff access to career opportunities across the Trust allowing them to progress their career without switching employers.
-For more information on working for the Trust please visit our careers pages.
+For more information on working for the Trust please visit our careers pages

 Diversity at our core: As a Trust we are passionate about diversity and recognise that as individuals we all bring something unique to the role regardless of age, gender, race, beliefs or disabilities which is why we treat all of our people equally, without compromise.

 In order to up-hold our safeguarding procedure, you will be expected to complete a DBS check if successful.